Any-Winter-4079/Prompting-Experiments-2024/README.md

 ## Results summary

-[Please note the following is an LLM translation of part of a chapter written in Spanish]
+[Please note the following is an excerpt of a chapter]

 [...]